uhppoted/uhppoted-app-home-assistant/README.md

 Development status: _ALPHA_

 ---
-The _uhppoted-app-home-assistant_ is an experimental Home Assistant custom component for the UHPPOTE access controllers, leveraging the _uhppoted-python_ library.
+_uhppoted-app-home-assistant_ is an experimental _Home Assistant_ custom component for the UHPPOTE access controllers, leveraging the [_uhppoted-python_](https://github.com/uhppoted/uhppoted-python) library.
 It turns out that an access control system has quite a lot of moving parts and the current implementation, although functional and usable, is very much intended for brave (and/or foolhardy) early adopter.

 The current version is only really suitable for managing a small home ACS e.g. a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a large mansion or an office building.